 All this talk of supply and demand might sound like something that would only concern city traders – but in much the same way that the ‘market value’ of cocoa can impact the price you pay for a chocolate bar; the market value of metals may have some impact on the price you’re offered for your scrap vehicle.

-In reality, the market value of metal probably isn’t going to be something many people consider when they search for the best scrap car prices – but it may change the price you’re offered slightly, so, it’s a factor that should be mentioned.
+In reality, the market value of metal probably isn’t going to be something many people consider when you've got a car to scrap – but it may change the price you’re offered slightly, so, it’s a factor that should be mentioned.

 As you can probably tell from this list, there’s no simple way for an individual to work out their own scrap car valuation.
-However, we’re willing to do that hard work for you!
-When you request an instant quote using our service, we’ll connect you with a range of scrap dealers – so you can compare prices.
+However, we’re willing to do that hard work for you - completely free!
+When you request an instant quote using our service, we’ll connect you with a range of scrap car dealers – so you can compare prices.

 It’s useful to have a comparison – so you get to find out whether there’s consistency across dealers – or whether a specialist is offering you more than just scrap value for a car they specialise in.